-You’re surfing the internet and up pops a BuzzFeed article for “28 Things That Will Teach You A Damn Thing About Your State For Once”.
-So you click through and look at the various maps, learning valuable lessons in “The Most Popular TV Show by State” and hoping the British don't think of your home state in a rather embarrassing term, when you begin to wonder how is it they compiled these maps?
-The answer, as you may have guessed when you began to read the “Introduction to GIS” text, is GIS.
-A science capable of remarkable feats such as pinpointing patient zero during an outbreak of some horrible disease, but also capable of compiling and representing “The Most Googled Term by State”.
+While surfing the internet, you come across a BuzzFeed article called “28 Things That Will Teach You A Damn Thing About Your State For Once.”
+Intrigued, you click through and explore the various maps, learning lessons from “The Most Popular TV Show by State.”
+As you hope that the British don't think of your home state in embarrassing terms, you begin to wonder how these maps were compiled.
+The answer, as you may have guessed from reading the “Introduction to GIS” text, is GIS - a science that can do remarkable things, from pinpointing patient zero during a disease outbreak to compiling and representing “The Most Googled Term by State.”

-Such as a map displaying the terms someone from a foreign country thinks about a particular region of the United States, maps are a scaled, graphic representation of reality.
-As Americans, we know Texas cannot be summed up with the terms “guns, oil, and cowboys”, since that is really just a stereotypical representation of the area, we can equate that to an understanding that no single map can fully represent every single location, object, or the entire history of events of any certain place.
-The ability to represent the world in a compact and concise way while keeping the data simple enough to understand at a glance is the challenge faced by all those who use GIS.
+Maps are a scaled, graphic representation of reality, much like a map displaying the terms someone from a foreign country thinks about a particular region of the United States.
+As Americans, we know that Texas cannot be summed up with the terms “guns, oil, and cowboys.”
+Since this is just a stereotypical representation, we understand that no single map can fully represent every location, object, or the entire history of any specific place.
+The challenge faced by GIS users is to represent the world in a compact and concise way while keeping the data simple enough to understand at a glance.

-In this class, we will look at GIS as a system, learning not only how to use the software, but why the software performs as is does by looking at the concepts behind it.
-We will explore why GIS is only a tool at our disposal, capable of powerful calculations and map creation, and how we will still need an understanding of geography, earth science, mathematics, and the science which we wish to apply the GIS to.
-From the point where GIS is defined to the submission of your final project, your understanding of the software and the world that surround it will grow and become more defined.
+In this class, we will examine GIS as a system.
+We'll learn not only how to use the software but also why it performs as it does by exploring the concepts behind it.
+We'll explore why GIS is only a tool at our disposal, capable of powerful calculations and map creation.
+Still, we'll also see that understanding geography, earth science, mathematics, and the science to which we wish to apply GIS is essential.
+From defining GIS to submitting your final project, your comprehension of the software and the world surrounding it will grow and become more defined.

-Throughout the semester, we will look at the GIS system by focusing our learning on a seven part model of GIS: Reality, Conception, Representation, Analysis, Documentation, Storage, and Distribution; where reality is the world as we experience it, conception is the ideas, goals, and objectives we have before we begin representing digital map data, analysis is using GIS tools to solve spatial problems, documenting the process and storing data based upon industry standards, and finally, distributing the data in a standardized format for all the world to use.
+Throughout this semester, we will focus on a seven-part model of GIS, which includes Reality, Conception, Representation, Analysis, Documentation, Storage, and Distribution.
+This model will help us understand GIS as a process rather than a single idea.
+Reality refers to the world as we experience it, while conception involves our ideas, goals, and objectives before we represent digital map data.
+Analysis involves using GIS tools to solve spatial problems, and documentation and storage are crucial for data management based on industry standards.
+Finally, we will distribute the data in a standardized format for the world to use.

-This class will use the model to teach you all the parts of the GIS and culminate in a completing a project using the skills you learned throughout the semester.
-Your task will be to use the model to decide the idea for a project, decide on and find or create data to represent real-world objects, use the tools learned in lab to solve that problem, document your findings, keep your project data organized in such as way that you can find you data along the way, and turn in a completed product.
-There will be little difference between the steps you take for a semester project and the steps you would take in the real world in order to complete an entire GIS project.
-The skills you learn along the way will be your guide to creating a project that you will be happy with and will later be able to build upon in future GIS classes and jobs.
+This class will use the model to teach you all aspects of GIS, and you will complete a project using the skills you've learned throughout the semester.
+You will need to decide on a project idea, find or create data to represent real-world objects, use the tools learned in the lab to solve that problem, document your findings, keep your project data organized, and turn in a completed product.
+The steps you take for this project will be similar to those taken in the real world to complete a GIS project.
+The skills you learn along the way will guide you in creating a project that can be built upon in future GIS classes and jobs.